kodadot/developers/docs/tutorials/Uniquery.md

 **Uniquery Documentation V1**

-KodaDot now has its’ own graphQL builder for our Subquery and SubSquid!
+KodaDot now has its' own GraphQL builder for Subquery and SubSquid!

 The queries we now support are: